By signing up to Future First, you'll be joining a national cross-sector movement to fight educational inequality.

 Future First offer a variety of alumni- based workshops and assemblies for students.
 All Future First events are facilitated by trained, experienced and DBS cleared staff.
 In all sessions alumni play the central role in offering informal advice to students and sharing their career and education experiences through discussion and practical activities.

-Future First provides two inspirational alumni posters to core members that showcase the talents of your former students for students as they walk through your corridors.
-Each one has a photo and inspirational tagline such as, 'I went to Grange Hill School and now I provide life saving medical care for my patients', Shruti, Junior Doctor.
+Future First can source inspirational alumni posters that showcase the talents of your former students for students as they walk through your corridors.
+Each one has a photo and inspirational tagline such as, 'I went to Grange Hill School and now I provide life saving medical care for my patients.'
+Shruti, Junior Doctor.

-Schools should appoint a strategic lead who sits in the senior leadership team to have oversight of the programme and an operational lead should be given approximately one hour or so per week to work with your alumni officer to run things day-to-day.
-If you're on core membership, your alumni officer could come and run a training session at an INSET day or all staff briefing to make sure all staff know how they can benefit from alumni.
+Schools and colleges should appoint a strategic lead who sits in the senior leadership team to have oversight of the programme and an operational lead should be given approximately one hour or so per week to work with your Alumni Programme Officer to run things day-to-day.
+If you're on core membership, your Alumni Programme Officer could come and run a training session at an INSET day or all staff briefing to make sure all staff know how they can benefit from alumni.

-As we are charity and operate on a non-for-profit basis, we and unfortunately can't offer any free membership packages.
+As we are charity and operate on a non-for-profit basis, we unfortunately can't offer any free membership packages.
+If cost is a barrier for your school or college, please get in touch as we would be happy to explore fundraising options we could pursue in partnership.

 We are supported by sponsors and trusts to develop our current programmes, design innovative new programmes and packages that contribute to best practice and offer the latest thinking, tips and resources for our member schools and colleges.